icoldo/maxscale-connector/README.md

 via Laravel no problem.

 ### Notes

-- This package will still work with MySQL and remove the surplus database selection query being performed on each load.
+- While this package was built to resolve Laravel MaxScale issues, the package will still work with MySQL and remove the surplus query being performed on each load